14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

-### Where to go from here
+#### Where to go from here

-In 2015 React Native was announced, which is a proxy layer between JavaScript and the native SDK.
-However when this project started React Native for Android had not been released making it a no-go for us.

-A key difference of React Native is that it runs JavaScript code in a separate thread, making it possible to have smooth animations while executing other operations.
+*React Native is currently gaining momentum and it will be interesting to follow.
+The key difference is that has a proxy layer between JavaScript and the native SDK.
+It runs JavaScript code in a separate thread, making it possible to have smooth animations while executing other operations.
 React Native has also chosen inline styles over CSS using a Flexbox approach.
-It's estimated that over [85% of the codebase will be shareable](http://nerds.airbnb.com/facebook-react-native/){:target="_blank"} when using React Native.
+It's estimated that over [85% of the codebase will be shareable](http://nerds.airbnb.com/facebook-react-native/){:target="_blank"} when using React Native.*

 {% include blog-author-david.html %}